 ‘Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more so that we may fear less‘ Marie Curie

 We recognise young people naturally marvel about the world and question unexplainable phenomena around them.
-Our vision is to harness this awe and wonder so that students form hypotheses; instilling an intrinsic hunger for knowledge and enquiry.
-Students work scientifically to test theories and predictions as they get set to become the next generation of world class scientists, engineers and medical professionals!
+Our vision is to harness this awe and wonder so that students are confident in the skills and effects of scientific enquiry and scientific knowledge, forming hypotheses; instilling an intrinsic hunger for their own knowledge and enquiry.
+Students work scientifically to test theories and predictions as they use science to explain the world around them and get set to become the next generation of world class scientists, engineers and medical professionals.

 Key Stage 4

 ‘The important thing is to never stop questioning‘ Albert Einstein

 Year 10 is the start of the 2 year GCSE voyage.
 Our curriculum is specifically tailored to ensure our students achieve their full potential in examinations set by AQA.
 Click here to see the exam board’s website.

 Each exam is 1 hour 45 minutes long for Separate Sciences and 1 hour 10 minutes long for Trilogy